-Attorney e-mail addresses.
-In both 2011 and 2012, some commentators expressed concerns about the proposal to require attorneys and self-represented parties to include their e-mail addresses (if available) on the cover of documents filed with the Court of Appeal or Supreme Court.

-Two comments received on the 2011 proposal suggested that some appellate attorneys particularly those in criminal, juvenile, and family law cases-may have security and privacy concerns about having their e-mail addresses made public.
+In spring 2011, the committees circulated a proposal that, among other things, would have amended rule 8.40 to require that attorneys and self-represented parties in appellate proceedings provide their e-mail addresses if available.
+Some of the comments received on this earlier proposal suggested that some attorneys-particularly those in criminal, juvenile, and family law cases-may have security and privacy concerns about having their e-mail addresses made public.
 These commentators pointed out that rule 9.7, relating to law practice, provides that e-mail addresses given to the State Bar by attorneys may not to be disclosed to the public without the attorneys' consent.
 These commentators suggested that the committees consider modifying the proposal to similarly give attorneys the option of providing their e-mail addresses to the courts and other counsel privately, without making the e-mail addresses public.
+Although, as discussed below, the committee considered the alternative of amending rule 8.40 to make providing e-mail addresses optional, the committee ultimately decided not to modify this aspect of the proposal, but instead to seek specific input on the benefits and burdens associated with requiring this information be provided on the cover of filed documents compared with allowing attorneys to provide this information to the court privately.